DhrBaksteen/ArduinoOPL2/README.md

 For more information see the [instructions](https://www.arduino.cc/en/Guide/Libraries) on the Arduino website.

-#### Raspberry Pi / Orange Pi
+#### Raspberry Pi / Orange Pi and compatibles
 To install the library onto your Pi clone this repo and run `./build`.
-You can specify the type of board you are using as a command line agrument.
-Use `./build -rpi` for Raspberry Pi or `./build -opi` for Orange Pi.
-If you do not specify a board type the build will assume you're building the library for a Raspberry Pi.

 The OPL2 library requires [WiringPi](http://wiringpi.com/) to be installed on your Pi.
-Normally this library is already installed.
+Normally this library is already installed, but if this is not the case then the build script can install it for you.

 ## 3. Connecting the OPL2 Audio Board
 You can connect the OPL2 Audio Board directly to a speaker, however for the best results I recommend you connect some active (amplified) speakers.
 Headphones or line level recording will also work great.
 See the tables below how to connect the OPL2 Audio Board to your development platform.